 To attract more millennials, consider offering a salary package attractive enough to keep them motivated in your team.
 Millennials are a flaky bunch, with research stating that nearly 50% of millennial employees plan to leave their respective companies after two years.

 Brand values matter to today's youth.
 Millennials don't want to step into an office, they prefer working in an organisation.
 The new generation wants to work in an organisation with a heart and soul – one with aligned culture, values and practices.

 Interestingly enough, older members of the workforce are also taking both company and brand values into account.

 If you have a strong, charismatic CEO (like we do), who leads the company according to strong brand values, you’re more likely to have millennial employees who will respect this leadership.
 If not, then you will need to build a strong brand and a company culture that everyone in the organisation can look towards for direction.

 What do you want from your workplace?
-Let us know in the comments section below!
+Let us, BGC Group, a recruitment company in Singapore, know in the comments section below!